miqqie/ELT-Project/5_data_analysis.md

 To answer the identified business questions, our analysis has focused on these key areas:

 > 1.**Analyze volume and value of transaction across different time periods**.
-This could help to identify how
+This could help to identify when and why transactions could peak at certain timings.
+Promotion/marketing campagins can then be tailored accordingly.
 <br> 2. **Analyze customers reviews to extract sentiment and common themes**.
 This could help to improve product quality and customer service and boost sales.
 <br> 3. **Analyze order fulfillment times, shipping delays, and delivery performance**.
 This could help to improve the customer experience and boost sales.
 <br> 4. **Analyse data on customers and sellers** on location and impact on customer satisfaction.